ianyyoon/nyc-crash-data-analysis/README.md

-# automaker-crash-fatality-odds-nyc
+# nyc-crash-data-analysis
-Causal study of fatality odds given a crash by automaker brand in NYC
+Exploratory analysis of crash injury risk in NYC by brand